 Peanut Butter is Best Avoided

 Another surprising substance which dogs should be kept away from is xylitol.
 This is an artificial sweetener becoming increasingly common within the human consumer market, and can cause death in dogs who ingest it.
 Xylitol is a sugar alcohol, and its alcohol nature (along with certain beverages and yeasted products) is what makes it so dangerous to dogs.
 Unlike in humans, xylitol stimulates a dog’s pancreas into producing insulin.
 Insulin breaks down blood sugars, and ingesting xylitol is likely to cause dangerous levels of hypoglycaemia (low blood sugar levels) which can be irreversible and fatal in humans as well as dogs.
 Vomiting, weakness, and seizures may all be observed after a dog has ingested xylitol.
 Peanut butter is a surprisingly common dog treat or snack.
 Owners often spread it inside toys such as Kongs which forces dogs to “work” for their snack, but xylitol is a commonly used sweetener in peanut butter.
 As such, peanut butter is best avoided.
-There are plenty of raw-based snacks which are safer and healthier to provide for your dog; ProDog Raw offers large ostrich bones and calf hooves, both of which will allow your dog to perform natural behaviours while enjoying a tasty snack.
+There are plenty of raw-based snacks and natural dog treats which are safer and healthier to provide for your dog; ProDog’s large ostrich bones and calf hooves are great examples, both of which will allow your dog to perform natural behaviours while enjoying a tasty snack.

 Chocolate for Dogs is an Absolute ‘NO’